-Mobic works by blocking the production of enzymes that cause joint inflammation and pain.
+Mobic works by blocking the production of enzymes that cause joint inflammation and pain in arthritis and rheumatoid arthritis.
 It is available in tablets and oral suspension.
-So, what are Mobic adverse effects?
+But the mechanism of action is also associated with specific negative symptoms.

-Meloxicam adverse effects include some mild and common ones as well as severe reactions which need immediate attention from a doctor.
-Some of the common meloxicam side effects are listed below:
+Meloxicam side effects include some mild and common ones, as well as severe reactions that need immediate attention from a doctor.

 - Upset stomach